therden/sequential-links-rustler/README.md

 1. Clone this repository, or download and extract [this zip file](https://github.com/therden/sequential-links-rustler/archive/refs/heads/main.zip)
 2. Change to the directory containing these files
 3. Run `python slr.py` or `python3 slr.py`
-4. In the GUI, fill in the URL mask (see examples below,<!--, and more [here](`https://therden.github.io/sequential-links-rustler/-->) then click the button labeled _Rustle Up Some Links_, <!--set any desired options,--> then sit back and wait (not long!) for your new web page to load.
+4. In the GUI, fill in the URL mask (see examples below, and [here](`https://therden.github.io/sequential-links-rustler/-->), <!--set any desired options,--> click the _Rustle Up Some Links_ button, then sit back and wait (not long!) for your new web page to load.

 <figure>
 <img width="90%" align="center" src="assets/SLR_screenshot.png">